pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 you need to find it in one of these folders, and it requires several clicks before finding your command, if its not lost in the middle of 1000 other ones...

-Luckily there's a way to **run any command, just by entering its name, only with your keyboard**.
+Luckily there's a way to **run any command, just by entering its name, using only your keyboard**.
 It's relying on the IntelliJ's ability to assign custom shortcut to any available action.

 First use Command + Shift + A (on OSX) to search the **Execute Gradle Task** action: